iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 #### Authorization Clients

 The class hierarchy of `AuthorizationClient`s has been simplified in the core packages and the only contract of any authorization client is the [AuthorizationClient]($core-common) interface.
-The single `getAccessToken()` method

 ### iModels